San Gemini Preservation Studies 2020

 Location: San Gemini, Italy

 This program aims to give basic theoretical and practical knowledge and skills in the field of analysis and conservation of archaeological ceramics.
-This course offers a rare opportunity for students to be trained in both disciplines by experienced field archaeologists and conservators while working with original archaeological artifacts.
-The program is made up of two courses:
+These two courses offer a rare opportunity for participants to be trained in both disciplines by experienced field archaeologists and conservators while working with original archaeological artifacts.

 These courses are aimed at two types of student: those planning to become professional restorers or archaeological specialists of ceramics, and those planning to manage archaeological material at excavations or museums.
 For those planning on a career as a ceramic restorer or specialist, this is a good introduction to the field that will require further education.
 For those planning to manage archaeological material, it is a good overview of the field that offers insight and experience on how to manage, document and safely store archaeological ceramic material.